Increlex Prescribing Information

 Severe Primary IGF-1 Deficiency (Primary IGFD)

-- growth failure in children with severe primary IGF-1 deficiency.
+- severe primary IGF-1 deficiency or

 - growth hormone (GH) gene deletion who have developed neutralizing antibodies to GH.